ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/chyt/reference/settings.md

       - `with_mergeable_state` (default, may be changed in the future): Use distributed writing if the query can be executed in a distributed manner at least to the `with_mergeable_state` stage.
 Data aggregation (`GROUP BY`, `DISTINCT`, `LIMIT BY`) and `ORDER BY` and `LIMIT` clauses can be executed independently on each clique node, so in case of distributed writing the query execution result may contain several rows with the same aggregation key, rows may not be sorted in the ORDER BY order, and the number of rows may exceed a specified LIMIT (but the total number of rows will not exceed the `number of instances in the clique` * `specified LIMIT`).

       - `after_aggregation`: Use distributed writing if the query can be executed in a distributed manner at least to the `after_aggregation` stage.
-Data aggregation (`GROUP BY`, `DISTINCT`, `LIMIT BY`) is guaranteed to be executed to the end and the `ORDER BY` and `LIMIT` clauses can be executed independently on each clique node (which can cause sorting to fail and exceeding the specified row limit, as described above).
+Data aggregation (`GROUP BY`, `DISTINCT`, `LIMIT BY`) is guranteed to be executed to the end and the `ORDER BY` and `LIMIT` clauses can be executed independently on each clique node (which can cause sorting to fail and exceeding the specified row limit, as described above).
 If the query cannot be executed in a distributed manner to the `after_aggregation` stage, data will be written locally from the query coordinator.

       - `complete`: Use distributed writing only if the query can be executed in a completely distributed manner.
 The result of execution of the query with distributed writing in this case is indistinguishable from an ordinary query, all the clauses (aggregation, `ORDER BY`, and `LIMIT`) will be executed to the end.
 If the query cannot be executed in a distributed manner to the `complete` stage, data will be written locally from the query coordinator.